Lemsford

-Lemsford is a village and parish in Hertfordshire, England.
-It is near Welwyn Garden City and Hatfield and is in the Hatfield Villages Ward of the Borough of Welwyn/Hatfield.
+Lemsford is a village in Hertfordshire, England.
+It is located close to Welwyn Garden City and Hatfield and is in the Hatfield Villages Ward of the Borough of Welwyn Hatfield.

-Lemsford Springs is a small nature reserve.
-Its lagoons are important for birds such as the Green sandpiper.
+Both the River Lea and the early Great North Road (before it was diverted east of the village) pass through Lemsford, which was once a major coaching stop for wagons and horses commuting in and out of London.
+The nature reserve Lemsford Springs is located nearby, a vital sanctuary for rare birds such as the Green sandpiper.

-The yearly Lemsford Fete garners thousands of visitors and is a traditional English country fete.
-Held at St. John's School and Church, activities include maypole dancing, raffles and live music.
+Lemsford is also well-known in the area for its traditional English country Fete, held each May Day Bank Holiday at St. John's School and Church.
+Activities include maypole dancing, raffles and live music.

 History

 The parish was created in 1858 out of the parish of Bishop's Hatfield.
 However, the settlement is older.

 Buildings of interest

 Lemsford Mill

-Lemsford Mill, which is Grade II listed, is a 19th-century structure on the River Lea.
+Lemsford Mill is a Grade II listed 19th-century structure on the River Lea.
 It probably occupies the site of one of four mills at Hatfield which were recorded in the Domesday Book in 1086.
-It is now the headquarters of Ramblers Holidays, having been refurbished to provide office accommodation.
-It features a water wheel which generates electricity.
+It is now the headquarters of Ramble Worldwide, formerly known as Ramblers Walking Holidays, having been refurbished to provide office accommodation.
+The mill features a water wheel which generates electricity.
 The building was both regional and national winner of the British Council for Offices awards 2007 in the ‘small project’ category.
+The site by the mill was expanded to build The Mill Race, a small group of business units adjacent to the mill.